 • Catch readers’ attention by highlighting important information.

-• For actionable content, include a powerful call-to-action (CTA) at short intervals.
+• For actionable content, include powerful calls-to-action (CTA) at short intervals

-• Write in an active voice and conversational tone to connect with readers on a personal level.
+• Write in an active voice and conversational tone to speak directly to the readers on a personal level.

 • Stay away from jargon.
 Internal-link technical terms to informational pages.